-Craving something bright, find bold and unique for your next conference.
-Pop these cheerful seats around the registration area, sovaldi even drop a few in the conference rooms and place them strategically on the show floor for soft, medical rest stations for your special guests.
+Craving something bright, bold and unique for your next conference.
+Pop these cheerful seats around the registration area, even drop a few in the conference rooms and place them strategically on the show floor for soft, rest stations for your special guests.
 The semi-circle design of the Nest Futon offers more than meets the eye.
 When you aren’t using it for sitting, it zips into itself, becoming a futon for flat out relaxation.
 This multi purpose piece of furniture is a foolproof way to add POP to your events and inspire your guests

 The collection features bold-colored, tufted, often multifunctional pieces that are inventive, practical, and wholly comfortable.